2015 Honda Civic Lug Nut Torque & Bolt Specs

 Interior — 2015 Honda Civic

 Interior fasteners on the 2015 Honda Civic.
-For the door panel, plan for a 8mm tool on a Push-Type stud; final torque is Hand Tight (door panel clip).
+The seat track bolt uses a 14mm drive on a M10x1.25 thread, torqued to 34 ft-lbs at the floor.
+At the door panel, the door panel clip torques to Hand Tight (8mm drive, Push-Type thread).
+For the frame, plan for a 10mm tool on a M6x1.0 stud; final torque is 7 ft-lbs (dashboard brace bolt).
 A-pillar trim clip tightens to Hand Tight, takes a 8mm driver, runs on Push-Type threads, located at the a-pillar.
+The headliner clip uses a 8mm drive on a Push-Type thread, torqued to Hand Tight at the roof.

 Wheel — 2015 Honda Civic